-We always need foster homes in the Los Angeles area, Orange County, Riverside County, and San Diego County.
+We don not have a kennel or boarding facility, so we always need foster homes in the Los Angeles area, Orange County, Riverside County, and San Diego County.
 Simply put, FOSTERS ARE THE HEART OF OUR RESCUE: We do all we can to set our fosters and rescue dogs up for success.
 In addition to covering all medical needs, we provide food and a loaner crate, as well as any other supplies they may need: bowls, leashes, treats, etc. We have built partnerships with trainers, as well as daycares and boarding places, who can assist if the foster works or has to go out of town.
 We also offer a foster mentor system and actively involve fosters in the placement of the foster dog.
 Our motto is “me or better” and we want the foster families to feel comfortable that their foster dog is headed off to a great home.

 How Do I Apply To Become A Foster?

 If you are interested in fostering, please apply here.
 You can foster after you are fully approved.
 You can sign up for the foster dog of your choice, though we place dogs where we believe they are best fit (e.g. allergies, training needs, health needs, etc.).
 Our matchmaking is very thoughtful.

 What is the Foster Application Process Like?

 We process all applications by checking two references (non-family), and conducting a home visit to make sure that your home environment is safe.
 Our process is thorough and extensive, because we are looking for dedicated fosters who are committed and willing to work through both the challenges (and fun!) of fostering.
 Because we are a small, all-volunteer organization, the process can take 1-2 weeks, so please be patient with us.
 Once you have been approved as a foster, you do not need to re-apply for each subsequent dog,